AdaCore/gnatcoverage/testsuite/Qualif/Common/Report/req.rst

 .. rubric:: Requirement

-The tool qualified output is the synthetic report produced by the --annotate=report command line option.
+The tool qualified output is the synthetic report produced by the :literal:`--annotate=report` command line option.
 The output report shall:

 * Start with an explicit "COVERAGE REPORT" indication